A Note on Switching Conditions for the Generalized Logical Connectives in Multiplicative Linear Logic: Partition switching for the sequentialization theorem

 \section{Partition switching for the sequentialization theorem}

-We shall introduce a new definition of switching for the generalized multiplicative connectives such that the switching condition implies the sequentialization theorem.
-We call our new switching the ``partition switching", because we think that our switching definition is a natural one from the view point of the underlying partition.
+We introduce a new definition of switching for the generalized multiplicative connectives such that the switching condition implies the sequentialization theorem.
+We call our new switching the ``partition switching", because we think that our switching definition is a natural one from the viewpoint of the underlying partitions.
 We call Danos and Regnier's original switching for the generalized connectives ``Danos-Regnier switching", in this Section.
 The Danos-Regnier switching has the expansion property to be explained later.
-However, the sequentialization theorem for generalized connectives does not hold in general with their switching; Danos-Regnier remarkes that, in general, a sequent $\vdash\mathcal{C}(A_1,\dots,A_n), \mathcal{C}^{\ast}(\oldneg A_1,\dots,\oldneg A_n)$ is not provable, and they added ``Hence, we cannot expect every correct proof-net to be sequentializable \cite[p.197]{DR}."
+However, the sequentialization theorem for generalized connectives does not hold in general with their switching; Danos-Regnier remark that, in general, a sequent $\vdash\mathcal{C}(A_1,\dots,A_n), \mathcal{C}^{\ast}(\oldneg A_1,\dots,\oldneg A_n)$ is not provable, and they added ``Hence, we cannot expect every correct proof-net to be sequentializable \cite[p.197]{DR}."
 Their view on the failure of the sequentialization Theorem is based on their switching condition.
-Hence, the fact that a sequent with excluded middle conclusion is not provable does not necessarily imply the failure of the sequentialization Theorem.
-We give a new switching, the partition switching, for generalized connectives, and using our new switching, we show that the sequentialization theorem hold for generalized connectives.
+Thus, the fact that a sequent with excluded middle conclusion is not provable does not by itself imply the failure of the sequentialization Theorem.
+We propose the partition switching, for generalized connectives, and using our new switching, we show that the sequentialization theorem holds for generalized connectives.
 However, as we explain later, the expansion property does not hold for our switching.